-Other complex investments might be misunderstood - In addition to the above, hedge fund managers might invest in complex instruments such as, but not limited to, futures, forwards, swaps, options and contracts for difference.
+Other complex investments might be misunderstood - In addition to the above, hedge fund managers Other complex investments might be misunderstood - Inadoation to the above, nedge fund managers might invest in complex instruments such as, but not limited to, futures, forwards, swaps, options and contracts for difference.
 Many of these will be derivatives, which could increase volatility.
 Many will be "over-the-counter", which could increase counterparty risk.
 Many exotic instruments may also be challenging for the manager to administer and account for properly.
 Investors should inquire into how these instruments are objectively and independently valued.